-Underinflation brings a higher risk of damage due to road hazards, reduces casing durability, causes a loss in fuel economy, and will result in uneven or irregular tire wear.
+Underinflation bring a higher risk of damage due to road hazards, reduce casing durability, cause a loss in fuel economy, and will result in uneven or irregular tire wear.
 Severe underinflation brings about an increased risk of tread separation, handling difficulties, and possible tire failure, caused by overheating.